LeoLovina/react_practice/Training/react-complete-guide/React.md

     };
     ```
     We should use this function syntax here whenever your state update depends on the previous state.
+-  typically you end up with less state full components than with state less components.
+Because you wanna split up your application into small reusable pieces and most pieces, most components indeed will only focus on outputting something,

+on having some JSX code,
-# Pass data from child to parent
+# Pass data from child to parent (lift the start up)
 Parent
 ``` javascript
 const NewExpense = () => {